markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/domain-in-image/base-images/_index.md

   and the domain directory.

-If you want to use the first option, you will need to obtain the standard WebLogic Server image from the Docker store, [see here](#obtaining-standard-images-from-the-docker-store), this image already contains the mandatory patches applied as described in [this section](#creating-a-custom-image-with-patches-applied).
+If you want to use the first option, you will need to obtain the standard WebLogic Server image from the Docker store, [see here](#obtaining-standard-images-from-the-docker-store);
+this image already contains the mandatory patches applied as described in [this section](#creating-a-custom-image-with-patches-applied).
 If you want to use additional patches, you can customize that process to include additional patches.